 Resubmissions from other journals typically receive significantly more citations than first-intent submissions.

 There is a strong relationship between the number of citations a paper receives and the number of its references.

-Papers with a larger number of “callouts” can be more likely to receive a higher number of citations
+Papers with more “callouts” can be more likely to receive more citations.

 Publish with international authors